-The Flood Reduction Fund targets medium and small local flood reduction projects including projects where the control of stormwater will have a direct benefit in reducing flooding.
+The Flood Reduction Grants target medium and small local flood reduction projects including projects where the control of stormwater will have a direct benefit in reducing flooding.
 Projects can address either existing or potential flooding and proposals should show that the flooding has current or potential economic impacts.

 - Matching funds are encouraged but not required.

-- The expenditure of funds must be completed no later than 36 months after receiving funds.
+- The expenditure of funds must be completed no later than 36 months after signing the grant agreement.

 - Homeowner associations

-2. If filing by mail, submit one copy of this application.
+- If filing by mail, submit one hard copy of the application and all attachments.

 201 South Jackson Street, Suite 600